Eastern Michigan Eagles football: Bowl games

-Eastern Michigan has participated in seven bowl games.
+Eastern Michigan has participated in eight bowl games.
 In 1971 as a Division II school in their last season as an independent team, Eastern Michigan went 7–0–2 in the regular season, before losing 3–14 to Louisiana Tech in the Pioneer Bowl in Wichita Falls, Texas.
 In 1987, following the school's only MAC championship, and their first in any conference in 30 years, the team went on to upset 17½ point favorite San Jose State University in the California Bowl in Fresno, California, for the first bowl game win in school history.
 In 2016, the Eagles participated in the Bahamas Bowl after finishing the regular season 7–5, their most wins in a season since 1989 when they also had 7 victories.
 In 2022, Eastern played San Jose State again in the 2022 Famous Idaho Potato Bowl.
-Despite being down early, a blocked extra point returned for 2 points turned the game around for an EMU victory, 41-27.
+Despite being down early, a blocked extra point returned for 2 points turned the game around for an EMU victory, 41–27.